mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 For the past few years of TinyPilot, I've enjoyed programming, but it's never been a sensible way to spend my limited working hours.
 With a team of six people, several critical vendors, and many moving pieces, the most pressing parts of TinyPilot have always been management.

-I hope that by outsourcing and delegating more of TinyPilot's operational side, I can free up enough of my time that programming is, if not the optimal use of my time, at least a reasonable use of my time.
+I hope that by outsourcing and delegating more of TinyPilot's operational side, I can free up enough bandwidth that programming is, if not the optimal use of my time, at least a reasonable use of my time.

 ## Do I still love it?